 - Substitute olive oil with avocado or grapeseed oil

-Tip: Don’t cut the tomato slices too thin (about 1/4″).
+Tip: If using heirloom tomatoes, don’t cut the tomato slices too thin (about 1/4″).
 This will help them retain their shape when baking.

 Delicious additions to this pesto tomato galette:

 - Add sundried tomatoes for an interesting flavor variation

 - Before baking, add crumbled feta, goat cheese, ricotta, or fresh mozzarella slices